betatim/lhcb-starterkit/opinionated-days-three-four.md

   - How do I extend a stripping line to build my candidates of choice and run it?

 ## Trigger efficiencies using TISTOS
+  - TisTos intro for users
+  - TupleTools you can use
+  - Interpreting the result
+  - Possible caveats (Tis correlations, etc.)

 ## Getting creative with LoKi functors